Table of Contents

 Identity

 Woke positions often are based on identity politics.
 Wikipedia, in September 2022 refers Identity politics as “… a political approach wherein people of a particular race, nationality, religion, gender, sexual orientation, social background, social class, or other identifying factors develop political agendas that are based upon these identities.
 Identity politics is deeply connected with the idea that some groups in society are oppressed and begins with analysis of that oppression.
 The term is used primarily to describe political movements in western societies, covering nationalist, multicultural, women’s rights, civil rights, and LGBT movements.
+It might be better to say that identity politics is a cluster of beliefs held and behaviours of members of a woke culture.
 Identity politics is intersectional:

 [A] person’s social and political identities combine to create different modes of discrimination and privilege.
 Intersectionality identifies multiple factors of advantage and disadvantage.
 Examples of these factors include gender, caste, sex, race, ethnicity, class, sexuality, religion, disability, weight, and physical appearance.
 These intersecting and overlapping social identities may be both empowering and oppressing.
 Intersectionality broadens the scope of the first and second waves of feminism, which largely focused on the experiences of women who were white, middle-class and cisgender, to include the different experiences of women of color, women who are poor, immigrant women, and other groups.
 Intersectional feminism aims to separate itself from white feminism by acknowledging women’s different experiences and identities.